 The church was heavily damaged by an earthquake in 1117 that struck northern Italy and had to be restored.
 The crypt houses fragments of beautiful ancient mosaics which they say indicate a presence of a cult temple from at least the 3rd or 4th century AD.

-This is a wonderful site that has great information Parma Cathedral
+This is a wonderful site that has great information on the Parma Cathedral

 Conclusion